davidzachie/Final-Project/README.md

 ####     - Entertainment and nightlife.
 ####     - Safety/security.

-### The link to Tableau Dashboard can be seen here: [Tableau Dashboard](https://public.tableau.com/app/profile/david.nathanael/viz/SFAirBNBProject/SFairbnbStory?publish=yes)
+### The link to Tableau Dashboard can be seen on this link: [Tableau Dashboard](https://public.tableau.com/app/profile/david.nathanael/viz/SFAirBNBProject/SFairbnbStory?publish=yes)

 #### Machine Learning:
 ####     - Gradient boosting model was able to predict best 80% of the variation in price with an RMSE of 0.17.